Sigma Tau Gamma: History

+Symbols and traditions

-There are a number of public and private ceremonies and rituals in the fraternity, from initiation through to memorials for deceased fraternity members.
+There are several public and private ceremonies and rituals in the fraternity, from initiation to memorials for deceased fraternity members.
 Sigma Tau Gamma also has a development program known as the "Path of Principles".
-The first eight weeks of the program challenges associate members to "promote the highest ideals of brotherhood and demonstrate an abiding spirit in which all things in life are done and possible".
+The first eight weeks of the program challenge associate members to "promote the highest ideals of brotherhood and demonstrate an abiding spirit in which all things in life are done and possible".
 Content is covered during weekly associate meetings held separate from the chapter meeting.